xinyaohuu/Pathfindinng_1/README.md

-# Topic: Using gpt4 api to solve the following question
+# Topic: Using gpt4 api to solve the pathfinding math problem in 2D and 3D

-A {x} * {y} grid map with {(x)*(y)} blue dots(with x from 0 to {x-1} and y from 0 to {y-1}) representing coordinates and lines connecting them.
-Each adjacent coordinate is connected by a blue straight line, either horizontally or vertically, and the distance of 1.
-The grid starts from (0,0) at the bottom left and goes up to {x-1} * {y-1} at the top right.
-Obstacles on the grid are represented by the absence of blue dots at specific coordinates, as well as the missing adjacent blue lines connecting them.
-The coordinates with obstacles are:(obs_coordinates) with x and y from 0 to {x-1}, corresponding to the coordinate system.
-Thus, I need to find the shortest path from (0,0)to {x-1} * {y-1} to solve this problem you are required 1. moving each step either horizontally or vertically and avoiding obstacles by distance of 1.
-2. don't recap the problem, please get straight to solve it 3. you will get the history of this problem which you did before 4. only need text-based path coordinates results "

-# Step 1: Generate random obstacles
-    1. Grid size: 3*3 to 11*11,Percentage of obstacles: 0%, 5%, 10%, 15%, 20%, 25%, Number of groups: 10 for each percentage
+1. Creates grid database: grid size: 3*3 to 11*11 percentage of obstacles: 0%, 5%, 10%, 15%, 20%, 25%, Number of groups: 10 for each percentage

-# Step 2: Use Dijkstra and Astar to find the shortest path
+2. Use Dijkstra as distance benchmark

-# Step 3: Use gpt4 api to find the shortest path
+3. Use gpt4 api to find the shortest path

-# Step 4: Format the gpt4 output: complete output and summary output

-# Step 5: Compare Dijkstra/astar and gpt4 answer to evaluate if gpt4 answer is the shortest path
+4. Evaluate gpt4 abilities to find the shortest path
-* we cannot tell the no path answer by code, you can check it manually
-    1. length should be equal to the length of Dijkstra
-    2. Bypass the obstacles
-    3. Start coordinate and end coordinate should be (0,0) and (x-1,y-1)
-    3. Each step should be 1